-Aaron Longwell is the lead technical adviser to a USAID justice sector support project in Afghanistan.
-In his 20-year career as an open source engineer and leader he has worked with Fortune 500 companies, startups, mom-and-pops and everything in between.
-As the CTO at Culture Foundry, Aaron led the Kentucky Derby and Belmont Stakes’ migrations to the cloud.
-As CTO at Claremont Information Systems, Aaron led the data science and engineering teams development of property valuation products.
-Today, he is an active member of the Go community, and is the maintainer of multiple Go packages
+Aaron Longwell is the lead technical advisor to a USAID justice sector support project in Afghanistan.
+He’s worked with Fortune 500 companies, startups, mom-and-pops, and everything in between.
+Previously, Aaron led the Kentucky Derby and Belmont Stakes’s migrations to the cloud as CTO at Culture Foundry and led the data science and engineering teams development of property valuation products as CTO at Claremont Information Systems.
+He’s an active member of the Go community and is the maintainer of multiple Go packages.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org